 Inevitably, this poses a thorny question that I am forced to answer from time to time: “So, what are you?”
 It’s a difficult question to answer, mostly because I do not identify with any political group, nor do I fit under any umbrella of thought.
 To me, blanket views are intellectually lazy.
 Blind adherence to predefined principles will always hinder people from properly informing themselves.
 Nothing is black and white.
 Everyone can be right and wrong to varying degrees.
 Ergo, I cannot accept political opinions at face value.

 To put it another way: I am not a Democrat, Republican, Libertarian, or anything else with a capital letter.
 I am not a liberal, conservative, right-wing lunatic, or leftist snowflake.
 I do not champion causes, nor am I out for social justice.
-If I were to fill out a census, I would answer “N/A” to everything.

-Basically, I am a fierce non-participant.
+Basically, I am a fierce non-participant who wants to be left alone.

 Upon this reveal, anyone with a political pulse will hammer back with a canned retort on why it’s my duty to engage, to partake, to enact meaningful change.
 I understand the impulse, but they are barking up the wrong tree.
 People are passionate about their beliefs, be them social, political, religious, or whatever.
 But, therein lies the impasse.
 I will never use the term “belief” to make a point.
 The second you prefix any statement with “I believe,” I tune out and go to my happy place.
 You lost me.